New Mexico Medicaid / Centennial Care Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-Some of the things Centennial Care (New Mexico Medicaid) won’t cover in a nursing home are a private room, specialized food, comfort items not considered routine (tobacco, sweets and cosmetics, for example), personal reading items, plants, flowers, and any care services not considered medically necessary.
+Items not covered include a private room, specialized food, comfort items not considered routine (tobacco, sweets and cosmetics, for example) and any care services not considered medically necessary.

-Home and Community Based Service (HCBS) Waivers
+Home and Community Based Services (HCBS) Waivers

+New Mexico Home and Community Based Services (HCBS) Waivers will pay for long-term care services and supports that help financially limited New Mexico seniors who require a Nursing Facility Level of Care remain living in the community instead of moving to a nursing home.
+In New Mexico, needing assistance with two or more Activities of Daily Living (mobility, bathing, dressing, eating, toileting) is the criteria for a Nursing Facility of Level of Care designation.
 The word “waiver” means something like voucher in this instance.
-Think of it as a voucher that will pay for long term care services for New Mexico residents who live in the home of a loved one, group residential facilities or an assisted living residence.
-While New Mexico’s HCBS Waivers will cover some long term care services and supports in those settings, it will not cover room and board costs.
+Think of it as a voucher that will pay for long-term care services for New Mexico residents who live in the home of a loved one, group residential facilities or an assisted living residence.
+While New Mexico’s HCBS Waivers will cover some long-term care services and supports in those settings, it will not cover room and board costs.

 Centennial Care Community Benefit

-New Mexico residents who are eligible for HCBS Waivers can receive long term care benefits through the state’s Centennial Care Community Benefit program, which is often just called Community Benefit.
+New Mexico residents who are eligible for HCBS Waivers can receive long-term care benefits through the state’s Centennial Care Community Benefit program, which is often just called Community Benefit.
 Program participants can live in their own home, the home of a loved one or an assisted living facility.
 While Community Benefit will pay for some services and supports in those settings, it will not pay for room and board.
 Community Benefit will also help cover transition expenses for Centennial Care beneficiaries who reside in a nursing home but want to return to living in the community.

-Community Benefit program long term care benefits include adult day care, nursing visits, home modifications, Emergency Personal Response Systems and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
+Community Benefit program long-term care benefits include adult day care, nursing visits, home modifications, Emergency Personal Response Systems and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 These benefits will be made available depending on each individual’s need and circumstances.
 For Medicaid recipients who reside in a nursing home but wish to return to living in the community, the Community Benefit will help pay for transitional expenses like moving costs, security deposits and essential furnishings.
-It will also cover long term care services and supports in the new residence, which can be the beneficiary’s home, the home of a loved one or an assisted living residence.
+It will also cover long-term care services and supports in the new residence, which can be the beneficiary’s home, the home of a loved one or an assisted living residence.
 The beneficiary must also be moving from a Medicaid-approved nursing home.

-A state agency can provide licensed caregivers to deliver some of the long term care benefits available through Community Benefit.
+A state agency can provide licensed caregivers to deliver some of the long-term care benefits available through Community Benefit.
 Program participants also have the option to self-direct their care.
 This means they can hire caregivers of their choice, including friends and family members, even spouses.
 However, Community Benefit recipients can only self direct their care after at least 120 days of care from a licensed, state-provided caregiver.

 The Community Benefit program will also coordinate the beneficiary’s medical, vision, dental and behavioral health benefits, along with long term care services and supports, into one managed care plan.

-Aged Blind and Disabled Medicaid
+Aged, Blind, and Disabled Medicaid

-New Mexico’s Aged, Blind and Disabled (ABD) Medicaid provides healthcare and person service benefits to low-income New Mexico residents who are aged (age 65+) or disabled and live “in the community.”
-Living “in the community” can mean living in their home, the home of a loved one or an assisted living residence.
-While ABD Medicaid will cover services in all of those settings, it will not cover room and board costs.
-ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
+New Mexico’s Aged, Blind and Disabled (ABD) Medicaid provides healthcare coverage and long-term care benefits to New Mexico residents with limited financial means who are aged (age 65+), blind or disabled and live in the community.
+ABD Medicaid can sometimes be referred to as state Medicaid or regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for low-income people of all ages.
+Receiving ABD Medicaid through Centennial Care (New Mexico Medicaid) is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive healthcare coverage without wait.
+Access to long-term care benefits via ABD Medicaid depends on the availability of funds, programs and caregivers in the area where the beneficiary lives.

-1) Centennial Care Community Benefit
+1. Centennial Care Community Benefit

-New Mexico’s Centennial Care Community Benefit program will provide long term care benefits to ABD Medicaid recipients who live in their own home, the home of a loved one or an assisted living residence.
+New Mexico’s Centennial Care Community Benefit program will provide long-term care benefits to ABD Medicaid recipients who live in their own home, the home of a loved one or an assisted living residence.
 Program participants must also require assistance with at least two Activities of Daily Living (mobility, bathing, dressing, toileting).

-Long term care services and supports available through the Community Benefit program include adult day care, nursing visits, skilled therapies, home modifications, Emergency Personal Response Systems and personal care assistance with the Activities of Daily Living.
+Long-term care services and supports available through the Community Benefit program include adult day care, nursing visits, skilled therapies, home modifications, Emergency Personal Response Systems and personal care assistance with the Activities of Daily Living.
 These benefits are made available depending on each individual’s need and circumstances.
-Program participants will receive their long term care benefits, as well as their medical, vision, dental and behavioral health benefits, all through one managed care plan via Community Benefit.
+Program participants will receive their long-term care benefits, as well as their medical, vision, dental and behavioral health benefits, all through one managed care plan via Community Benefit.

 A state agency can provide licensed caregivers to deliver the Community Benefit long term care services, but program participants also have the option to self-direct their care.
 This means they can hire caregivers of their choice, including friends and family members, even spouses.
 However, Community Benefit recipients can only self-direct their care after at least 120 days of care from a licensed, state-provided caregiver.

-2) Program of All-Inclusive Care for the Elderly (PACE)
+2. Program of All-Inclusive Care for the Elderly (PACE)

-New Mexico residents who are age 55 or older and have Aged Blind and Disabled Medicaid through Centennial Care (New Mexico Medicaid) can coordinate their medical, social service and non-medical personal needs into one comprehensive plan and delivery system using the Program of All-Inclusive Care for the Elderly (PACE).
+New Mexico residents who are age 55 or older and have ABD Medicaid can coordinate their medical, social service and long-term care coverages into one comprehensive plan and delivery system using the Program of All-Inclusive Care for the Elderly (PACE).
 PACE program participants are required to need a Nursing Facility Level of Care, but they must live in their own home, the home of a loved one or assisted living residence instead of living in a nursing home, and a PACE program must be available in that community.
 New Mexico’s PACE programs can be used by people who are “dual eligible” for Medicaid and Medicare, and it will coordinate the care and benefits from those two programs into one plan.
 PACE also administers vision and dental care, and PACE day centers provide meals, social activities, exercise programs and regular health checkups and services to program participants.
 New Mexico’s PACE program is called InnovAge New Mexico PACE and is located in Albuquerque.
-More on PACE.
+To learn more about PACE, click here.

 New Mexico Nursing Home Medicaid Eligibility Criteria